gpapathimiu/portfolio-showcase/README.md

 # Welcome to My Portfolio Showcase!

-This repository serves as a showcase for my projects, featuring two exciting applications: ArtHub and a Next.js project.
+This repository serves as a showcase for my projects, featuring three exciting applications: ArtHub, Car Showcase, and Urbagreen.
 Below, you'll find brief descriptions of each project along with instructions on how to navigate and run them locally.

 ## ArtHub